 Pathophysiology involves immune complex deposition with development of GN.
 The immune complexes consist of nuclear antigens (especially DNA), high-affinity complement-fixing IgG antinuclear antibodies, and antibodies to DNA.
 Subendothelial, intramembranous, subepithelial, or mesangial deposits are characteristic.
 Wherever immune complexes are deposited, immunofluorescence staining is positive for complement and for IgG, IgA, and IgM in varying proportions.
 Epithelial cells may proliferate, forming crescents.
-Classification of lupus nephritis is based on histologic findings (see see Classification of Lupus Nephritis).
+Classification of lupus nephritis is based on histologic findings (see Table 7: Classification of Lupus Nephritis).

 Antiphospholipid syndrome nephropathy (APLS):